diegomejialleras99/Project-Data-Science-Blog-Post/README.md

 There are 1 notebook available here to showcase work related to the above objective.
 There is an additional .csv files with the data neccesary to train the final model to predict life expectancy.

+# Results
+The main findings of the code can be found at the post available here

 # Licensing, Authors, Acknowledgements
 Must give credit to World Bank Indicators for the data: https://databank.worldbank.org/source/world-development-indicators